helixscript/INSPIIRED2/README.md

 **UMI handling:** duplicate collapsing uses the extracted UMI even when `--captureUMIs` is absent, because replacement with `AAAAAAAAAAAA` occurs afterward.
 Enable `--captureUMIs` at this stage if downstream UMI analysis is required.
 Later flags cannot recover discarded sequences.
 Site abundance remains based on fragment-length diversity; capturing UMIs supplies an additional output measure.

-**Mode handling in this version:** `sampleData` is read with readr's default missing-value handling, so a text `NA` can become a missing value and fail the mode validator.
-Do not assume that writing `NA` into a TSV is sufficient to use the nominal non-LTR mode.
-The `buildSites` notes also describe a limitation when non-U3/U5 records are mixed with U3/U5 records.

 Sources: [modules/demultiplex.R](modules/demultiplex.R), [lib/demultiplex.R](lib/demultiplex.R).

-### prepReads: recognize the vector leader and recover genomic reads
+### prepReads: trim sequencing reads and recognize the vector sequences

-`prepReads` locates the vector-terminal **leader sequence** at the beginning of each anchor read, saves it separately, and removes it to expose the genomic sequence for alignment.
+`prepReads` locates the vector-terminal at the beginning of each anchor read, saves it separately, and removes it to expose the genomic sequence for alignment.
 It also trims reads that extend through short inserts and filters likely internal-vector reads.

-**Input:** `demultiplex.rds`, together with each library's HMM, HMM configuration, and vector FASTA resources.
+**Input:** `demultiplex.rds`, which includes each sample replicate's HMM, HMM configuration, and vector FASTA resources.

-**Outputs:** `prepReads.rds`, containing genomic read pairs and the recovered `leaderSeq`; and `prepReads_vectorHitReads.tsv.gz`, containing pairs rejected by the vector screen when that screen is enabled.
+**Outputs:** `prepReads.rds`, containing genomic read pairs and the recovered vector sequence; and `prepReads_vectorHitReads.tsv.gz`, containing pairs rejected by the vector screen when that screen is enabled.

 ```bash
 inspiired2 prepReads --outputDir out --inputData out/demultiplex.rds